paulrudy/alfred-goodlinks-actions/README.md

 Use the keyword `gls` to search all links.

-Hold `⌘` to view the link's starred status,read/unread status, and tags, if any.
-(This can be switched in the workflow configuration, so that `⌘` shows the URL, while the default subtitle in the link's info.)

-Hold `⌘` + `⌥` to view the link's summary, if any.
-Action the result to open the link in GoodLinks, or action with `⌥` to copy the link to the clipboard.

 Use `glu` to search unread links.

 Use `glx` to search starred links.